tdwg/website/conferences/2023/presentation-info/index.md

 ## Featured plenary or keynote speakers

-Three keynote speakers will present talks in plenary during the conference.
+Four keynote speakers will present talks in plenary during the conference.
 Their abstracts are published [here](https://biss.pensoft.net/collection/429/).